canonical/chaos-engineering/docs/how-to/integrate_litmus_with_tls.md

 # Integrate Litmus with TLS

-This how-to guide outlines the process of integrating Charmed Litmus with TLS in order to ensure encrypted communication across both internal service interactions and external client connections.
+This how-to guide outlines the process of integrating Charmed Litmus with TLS in order to ensure encrypted communication across both internal service interactions and external client connections.<br>
 TLS integration can be done as both Day 1 and Day 2 operation.

 In this how-to we will use [self-signed-certificates charm] to provide necessary TLS certificates.